erikdubois/Xubuntu-16.10/README.md

 Take a look at the various scripts and run the ones you like.
 Change content if need be.

+# All information can be found on http://erikdubois.be

 Some icons we like ...

 Using Sardi icons from  http://sourceforge.net/projects/sardi/